vamshi0129/Movie-recommendation-project-SQL/README.md

 ## How to Run

-1. Open MySQL Workbench or any SQL client
+1. Open MySQL Workbench or any SQL client.
-2. Open or import the file:
+2. Open or import the file: movie_project.sql.
-   movie_project.sql
-3. Execute the script
+3. Execute the script.
-4. Run the queries to view results
+4. Run the queries to view the results.

 ---

 ## Author

-Vamshi krishna
+Vamshi Krishna

 ---